Multiplicative non-Gaussian model error estimation in data assimilation: Conclusions

-Characterizing model error is critical to ensure ensemble Data Assimilation methods produce high quality forecasts and analyses.
-Accounting for model errors due to unresolved scales is particularly of interest in weather and climate modelling.
-Numerous stochastic parameterization methods have been proposed for this purpose, although such methods generally rely on data or knowledge of the sub-grid scale processes and/or require observations of all resolved variables.
-We develop a method that is suited to the more realistic condition where the resolved variables are only partially observed and knowledge of the sub-grid processes is unavailable.
-It allows for the estimation of complex state dependent error structures; requires no assumptions or specification or a parametric error distribution (e.g. Gaussian errors); considers the full range of statistical moments (not just bias and covariance); and avoids the need for numerical tuning typical of inflation and localization methods.
 The efficacy of the method is demonstrated through numerical experiments on the multi-scale Lorenz 96 model.
-Comparisons are made to two existing methods that use data assimilation to estimate model errors offline, as these are amenable to the partially observed setting: 1) where the errors are assumed to be Gaussian with mean and covariance estimated from a sample of analysis increments; and 2) where model errors are estimated using long window weak constraint 4D-VAR.
+Comparisons are made to two existing methods that use data assimilation to estimate model errors offline, as these are amenable to the partially observed setting: 1) where the errors are assumed to be Gaussian with mean and covariance estimated from a sample of analysis increments; and 2) where model errors are estimated using long window weak constraint 4D-Var.
 The proposed approach is shown to recover model errors more precisely than the benchmark methods, thereby making it a more effective parameterization of the sub-grid processes.
 It is also particularly useful for cases with highly non-Gaussian errors, as considered in this study.
 Assimilation experiments with the ETKF show that the proposed approach leads to improved forecasts in terms of accuracy, reliability, resolution and consistency.
-The conditional variance minimization procedure in the proposed method also allows complex error structures to be estimated more precisely than with the least squares type 4D-VAR approach.
+The conditional sum of squares minimization procedure in the proposed method also allows complex error structures to be estimated more precisely than with the least squares type 4D-Var approach.
 The advantages of accounting for complex state dependent error relationships are also clearly demonstrated by the considerably poorer performance of the constant mean and covariance Gaussian error method. \\